 This syllabus is meant to serve as an outline and guide for our course.
 Please note that I may modify it with reasonable notice to you.
 I may also modify the Course Schedule to accommodate the needs of our class.
-Any changes will be posted to Canvas under Announcements.
+Any changes will be posted to Canvas under Announcements (https://utah.instructure.com/courses/905978/announcements).